 Training and Organizational Structure of Border Security Force

 BSF personnel undergoes one of the toughest training in the world and on completion of their training they are one of the finest fighting soldiers in the world.
-They guard India-Pakistan border in Thar Desert where temperature goes as high as 50 centigrade and in Jammu & Kashmir where temperature drops below zero.
-In Rann of Kutch they have to deal with the swampy land and saline water whereas in India-Bangladesh border they have to deal with thick forest cover and marshy land.
+They guard India-Pakistan border in the Thar Desert where temperature goes as high as 50 centigrade and in Jammu & Kashmir where the temperature drops below zero.
+In Rann of Kutch, they have to deal with the swampy land and saline water whereas in India-Bangladesh border they have to deal with thick forest cover and marshy land.
 These areas are known for poisonous creatures and ferocious animals like Bengal Tiger.
 Therefore they are trained depending on the location they are deployed.
 BSF has three main training Institutions, five Special Training Schools and eleven STCs/BTCs (Subsidiary Training Centers/Basic Training centers) spread across the Country.
 A border man pledge during training is as follow:

 I will not Disgrace the Border man’s Arms, nor Abandon the Comrade, who stands at my side.
 Whether alone or with many, I will defend everything that my Country holds sacred.